 (iv) Make any digital adjustments required and permitted within the competition rules.

 (v) Save as a TIFF.
-This should be 8-bit, Adobe RGB (1998) at 300ppi and a sufficient file size to be reproduce in all Media and Exhibition if successful.
+This should be 8-bit, Adobe RGB (1998) at full resolution and a sufficient file size to be reproduced in all media and exhibitions if successful.

 (vi) Open the TIFF above and make a copy.
 Resize the copy to 1920 pixels on the longest dimension.